 We’re sorry, but we ask that you leave your pets at home.
 They will not be allowed to enter the gardens.

-The owners of the garden are happy to allow guests to pick three flowers to take home.
+The owners of the garden are happy to allow guests to pick three tulip or daffodil flowers to take home.
+Please do not pick any other plants.

-Yes, Sycamore Hill Gardens does open several times a year, for the benefit of local nonprofit organizations.
+Yes, Sycamore Hill Gardens is open for private tours!
 Please visit www.sycamorehillgardens.com for more information on upcoming public events at the garden.